 Marriott Coronado has two on-site signature restaurants, ALBACA and Auga, that offer popular California coastal cuisine menus with contemporary entrees made from the freshest ingredients provided by local farms and the San Diego fishing community.

-ALBACA serves breakfast, lunch and dinner, which is highlighted by their breakfast buffet.
+ALBACA serves breakfast, lunch, and dinner, highlighted by its breakfast buffet.
 The top choices on the evening menu are Baja fish tacos and a flat-ironed steak seared to perfection.
 The decor of ALBACA’s dining area offers an inviting atmosphere to enjoy the taste of California while sitting under the backdrop of downtown San Diego.

-Auga is a poolside bar that serves beverages and a limited food menu of appetizers and daily lunch specials.
-It’s situated adjacent to the Marriott Coronado’s main pool.
-Auga offers the perfect balance of taste and wellness as most guests find themselves lying on a chaise lounge near the pool.
-Before too long, they will order some food and drinks while enjoying a day under the sun.
+Auga is a poolside bar adjacent to the Marriott Coronado’s main pool.
+It serves beverages and a limited menu of appetizers and daily lunch specials.
+Auga offers the perfect balance of taste and wellness.
+Most guests find themselves lying on a chaise lounge near the pool.
+Before too long, they order food and drinks while enjoying a day under the sun.

 Resort Amenities